Parafree graphs of groups with cyclic edge groups: Introduction

 \section{Introduction}

 A group is said to be \textit{parafree} if it is residually nilpotent and its quotients by the terms of its lower central series are the same as those of a free group.
-These groups were introduced by Baumslag \cite{Ba67} who also constructed first examples of non-free parafree groups.
-In this paper we only consider finitely generated parafree groups and from now on we assume that to be finitely generated is a part of the definition of parafree groups.
+These groups were introduced by Baumslag \cite{Ba67}, who also constructed first examples of non-free parafree groups.
+From now on, we will assume that finite generation part of the definition of parafree groups.

+Another motivation for studying parafree groups relates to the following central open problem in the theme of profinite rigidity, attributed to Remeslennikov \cite[Question 12]{Nos79}: given a finitely generated residually finite group $G$ with the same profinite completion as a free group $F$, does it follow that $G\cong F$?
+The first author \cite{Ja20} showed that such $G$ must be a parafree group.

-Many known examples of parafree groups are isomorphic to amalgamated free products or HNN extensions of free groups \cite{Ba05}.
-The purpose of this paper is to characterize which amalgamated free products and HNN extensions with cyclic base groups are parafree.
+Many known examples of parafree groups are isomorphic to amalgamated free products or HNN extensions of free groups over cyclic edge groups \cite{Ba05}.
+The purpose of this paper is to characterize when these constructions yield to parafree groups.

-The following statement describes exactly under which circumstances an amalgamated free product with cyclic amalgam is parafree.
+Our first result describes the exact circumstances under which an amalgamated free product with cyclic amalgam is parafree.

 \begin{teo} Let $U$ and $V$ be finitely generated groups, $1\neq u\in U$ and $1\neq v\in V$.
 Consider the amalgamated free product $W=U\underset{u=v}{*}V$.
 Then $W$ is parafree if and only if the following three conditions hold. \begin{enumerate} \item The groups $U$ and $V$ are parafree. \item The element $uv^{-1}$ is not a proper power in the abelianization of $U*V$. \item At least one of $u$ or $v$ is not a proper power in $U$ or $V$, respectively. \end{enumerate} \end{teo}